tyilmaz1994/tyilmaz1994.github.io/_posts/2018-09-06-telegram-rss-service.markdown

 * **Remove Rss:** removes added RSS. `@RssService` shows `unbounded` RSS.
 If you want to remove `bounded` RSS, firstly unbound rss from group or channel *(Rss > List Rss > {Chosen Rss} > {Chosen Channel or Group})*.

 * **Add Rss:** adds rss to list.
 After options is chosen, send RSS URL to `@RssService` as message.
 Last step is, send alias name for URL. this alias name will be used in `@RssService` menu. `@RssService` will show you alias name instead of URL in `@RssService` menu.

+## Features

+* new command `/bugreport` is added.
+You can report any bug, issue or advise using this command.(2018-11-18)